feathersjs/docs/guides/jquery.md

 });
 ```

 That's it.
-We now have a real-time chat application frontend built in jQuery.
+We now have a real-time chat application front-end built in jQuery.